pjames78/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltinitializepushlock.md

 </li>
 </ul>
-Unless any of these advantages are compelling an ERESOURCE is usually the more robust and maintainable solution to the Read/Write syncrhonization problem.
+Unless any of these advantages are compelling an ERESOURCE is usually the more robust and maintainable solution to the Read/Write synchronization problem.

 To acquire a push lock for exclusive access, call <a href="/windows-hardware/drivers/ddi/fltkernel/nf-fltkernel-fltacquirepushlockexclusive">FltAcquirePushLockExclusive</a>.